jj-ctl/udacity-azure-ml-engineer-project-1/README.md

 ## Scikit-learn Pipeline

-First we modifed a script for training a Logistic Regression regression model, which can handle external parameters.
-This gives us the opporunity to use Azure HyperDrive to find the best combination of $C$ and max_iter.
+First we modifed a script for training a Logistic Regression regression model, which can be parameterzied with the maximum iteration steps and the regularization parameter.
+This gives us the opporunity to use Azure HyperDrive to find the best combination of $C$ and *max_iter*.

 **What are the benefits of the parameter sampler you chose?**
 Using the random sampler enables us to quickly sample the configuration space and generate a good estimate w/o running a full grid search and therefore saving computation costs.
-Since the regulazation $C$ is continous we chose the uniform sampler, while for the maximum iteration parameter the choice sampler helps to find a good parameter.
+Since the regulazation $C$ is continous we choose the uniform sampler, while for the maximum iteration parameter the choice sampler helps to find a good parameter.

 **What are the benefits of the early stopping policy you chose?**
 The bandit policy helps to stop bad performing runs.
 This saves costs and therefore spends the available compute resources to promising runs.